China–United States relations: First Trump administration (2017–2021)

-On 4 January, on a visit to Japan, U.S. Defense Secretary James Mattis reaffirmed Washington's commitment under the Treaty of Mutual Cooperation and Security between the United States and Japan to defending Japan, including the Senkaku Islands (the East China Sea) that are claimed by China.
+On 4 February, on a visit to Japan, US Defense Secretary James Mattis reaffirmed Washington's commitment under the Treaty of Mutual Cooperation and Security between the United States and Japan to defending Japan, including the Senkaku Islands (the East China Sea) that are claimed by China.

 On 9 February, Trump spoke with China's leader Xi Jinping over the phone discussing a wide range of issues; Trump was said to have re-iterated the United States' commitment to the status quo 'one-China' policy.

-In a 3 July 2017 telephone conversation with Trump, Xi stated, "China-US relations have made great progress in recent days, but they have also been affected by some negative factors."
+In a 3 July 2017 telephone conversation with Trump, Xi stated, "China–US relations have made great progress in recent days, but they have also been affected by some negative factors."
 By "negative factors", Geng Shuang, a Chinese government spokesmen, explained in a televised briefing: "Under the pretext of navigational freedom, the American side once again sent military vessels into the Chinese territorial waters of Xisha (Paracel) Islands.
 It has violated Chinese and international law, infringed upon Chinese sovereignty, and disrupted order, peace and security of the relevant waters and put in jeopardy facilities and personnel on the relevant Chinese islands.
 It is a serious political and military provocation.
 The Chinese side is strongly dissatisfied with and firmly opposed to the relevant actions by the US."

 In 2017, the Trump administration terminated the Joint Commission on Commerce and Trade (JCCT) between China and the United States.
 The JCCT had met annually from 1983 to 2016 and had been a generally effective mechanism to address various trade issues between the two countries.
 The Trump administration also terminated the Strategic and Economic Dialogue after holding the June 2017 meeting under the name "Comprehensive Economic Dialogue."

 According to Chaos Under Heaven, a book by Josh Rogin, a group of officials including Peter Navarro, Stephen Miller and Steve Bannon that wanted Trump to "speed the downfall" of the Chinese Communist Party (CCP) and that "believed in economic nationalism, the return of manufacturing from abroad, and the protection of domestic industries, even at the expense of free trade" emerged during the early stage of the Trump administration.
+The Trump administration labelled China a "strategic competitor" in 2017.